1830: The Game of Railroads and Robber Barons: Computer Game

-1830 has been translated as a PC game of the same name by Simtex in 1993.
+1830 has been translated as the PC game 1830: Railroads & Robber Barons by Simtex in 1993.
 This game has been praised for superior computer AI and, due to the lack of randomness in 1830 game play, the transparency of game play.

 Reception

 Grant Tavinor, writing in The Aesthetics of Videogames, described the game as "extremely complicated".

 Reviews

 1830 was also reviewed in the 36th issue of Casus Belli.